CORONAVIRUS HEALTHLINE: 1800 020 080

 • From 9pm AEDT 20 March 2020, our borders are closed except for Australian citizens, residents and immediate family members.
 All arrivals into Australia are required to self-isolate for 14 days, either at home or in a hotel.
 Read more.

-The Coalition Government is committing $130 billion over the next six months to support the jobs and livelihoods of Australians.
+The Morrison Government is extending the JobKeeper Payment by a further six months to 28 March 2021, as part of our commitment to support the jobs and livelihoods of Australians.

 • Enrolments are now open for the JobKeeper wage subsidies.
 Businesses can apply at the Australian Tax Office website Read more.